Nike Cross Country Camp Creighton University

 TRAIN.
 COMPETE.
 IMPROVE.

-The location provides the perfect combination of recreational opportunities and a physically safe environment for kids to enjoy their experience of living on a college campus and making the most of their training.
+The Creighton campus and surrounds provide the perfect combination of recreational opportunities and a physically safe environment for kids to enjoy their experience of living on a college campus and making the most of their training.

 - Low 10:1 camper to coach ratio

 - Strength and Conditioning coach on staff

 - Guest speakers addressing XC prep, running technique and gear.

 - Nike Running Camp T-shirt

 Chris Gannon was named the head coach of the Creighton University men's and women's cross country programs in February 2018.
 Gannon coached Skutt Catholic High School to a Boys Cross Country state title in 2017 and a runner-up finish on the Girls side in his only year with the Sky Hawks.
 He also served as head coach of the track program while at Skutt.View Chris's Bio ⟩